Abbas (photographer): Career

 Attar, an Iranian transplanted to Paris, dedicated his photographic work to the political and social coverage of the developing southern nations.
 Since 1970, his major works have been published in world magazines and include wars and revolutions in Biafra, Bangladesh, Ulster, Vietnam, the Middle East, Chile, Cuba, and South Africa with an essay on apartheid.

-From 1978 to 1980, he photographed the revolution in Iran, and returned in 1997 after a 17-year voluntary exile.
+From 1978 to 1980, he photographed the revolution in Iran, and returned in 1997 after a 17-year exile.
 His book iranDiary 1971–2002 (2002) is a critical interpretation of its history, photographed and written as a personal diary.

 From 1983 to 1986, he travelled throughout Mexico, photographing the country as if he were writing a novel.
 An exhibition and a book, Return to Mexico, journeys beyond the mask (1992), which includes his travel diaries, helped him define his aesthetics in photography.

 From 1987 to 1994, he photographed the resurgence of Islam from the Xinjiang to Morocco.
 His book and exhibition Allah O Akbar, a journey through militant Islam (1994) exposes the internal tensions within Muslim societies, torn between a mythical past and a desire for modernization and democracy.
 The book drew additional attention after the September 11 attacks in 2001.

 When the year 2000 became a landmark in the universal calendar, Christianity was the symbol of the strength of Western civilization.
 Faces of Christianity, a photographic journey (2000) and a touring exhibit, explored this religion as a political, a ritual and a spiritual phenomenon.

 From 2000 to 2002 he worked on Animism.
 In our world defined by science and technology, the work looked at why irrational rituals make a strong come-back.
 He abandoned this project on the first anniversary of the September 11 attacks.

 His book, In Whose Name?
 The Islamic World after 9/11 (2009), is a seven-year quest within 16 countries : opposed by governments who hunt them mercilessly, the jihadists lose many battles, but are they not winning the war to control the mind of the people, with the "creeping islamisation" of all Muslim societies?

-From 2008 to 2010 Abbas travelled the world of Buddhism, photographing with the same sceptical eye for his book Les Enfants du lotus, voyage chez les bouddhistes (2011).
+From 2008 to 2010 Abbas travelled the world of Buddhism, photographing with the same skeptical eye for his book Les Enfants du lotus, voyage chez les bouddhistes (2011).
 In 2011, he began a similar long-term project on Hinduism which he concluded in 2013.

 Before his death, Abbas was working on documenting Judaism around the world.

 Filming for Abbas by Abbas (2020) by director Kamy Pakdel (who also served as art director for some of Abbas' books) was completed days before Abbas' death.
 In the film Abbas is asked how he got a particular shot and he replies “Let the photos live their lives and keep their mystery.”

 He died in Paris on 25 April 2018, aged 74.